alper-sh24/docs/nextjs-local-https.md

 Next.js has an experimental flag that allows you to server the dev server over HTTPS.
 However, it only works for the dev server.
 You cannot use it with `next start`.
 So, we need our own method of serving the local _production_ server over HTTPS to the local network and make it _secure_.

+Note that if you only use `--experimental-https` flag for your dev server, Next.js will create its own certificates to serve your dev server.
+So, after following the steps below, make sure to also use your own self-signed certificates for the dev server as well.
+For example: `next dev --turbo -p 3001 --experimental-https --experimental-https-key /etc/ssl/custom/server.key --experimental-https-cert /etc/ssl/custom/server.crt`.
+If you do not use your own certificate, you will continue to get insecure context warnings for the dev server because Next.js will be using an unrecognized certificate.

 ## Certificates

 If you ever needed to serve something over HTTPS yourself, you inadvertantly learn about self-signed certificates.
 We will also utilize self-signed certificates for this.